LLNL/ppo_and_friends/README.md

 our observations are simple enough that we can *augment* a single observation to obtain a batch of observations corresponding to different directions.
 We can get away with this because *the reward trajectories will be identical regardless of direction*.
-In other words, we can cheat the system and, instead of waiting for the environment to crank out a bunch of directions, we can take a short cut by artificially generating those directions and their trajectories from a single observation.
+In other words, we can cheat the system, and, instead of waiting for the environment to crank out a bunch of directions, we can take a short cut by artificially generating those directions and their trajectories from a single observation.